 |Extended Range||336-379 miles||14hrs (0-100%, 7.4kW)||43mins (10-80%, 150kW)|

 Named after Ford's famous sports car, which has been with us since the early 1960s, the Mustang Mach-E is a major departure from that long line of low-slung coupes and convertibles.
-In fact, it's about as far from those models as you can imagine – a mid-sized electric SUV that's intended as family transport rather than a sporty model.
-It's an important car for Ford, so it's good news that the Mustang Mach-E makes a strong first impression and ticks just about every box for would-be buyers.
+In fact, it's about as far from those models as you can imagine – a mid-sized electric SUV that's intended as family transport rather than being a sports model.
+It's a very important car for Ford, so it's good news that the Mustang Mach-E makes a strong first impression and ticks just about every box for would-be buyers.